-

 Use computer technology to write Chinese characters

-Instructors: four master teachers and four teaching assistants will work for the program.
+five master teachers and four teaching assistants will work for the program.

-The four master teachers are as follows:
+The five master teachers are as follows:

 Ms. Jing Zhang, Certified teacher of Chinese; President of BCS; Director of STARTALK programs in Bangor.